 By 8th grade, Abigail was a member of her school’s top ranked Science Bowl team, and had created an award winning State History Day Project Titled: Debate and Diplomacy: The History of the ISS.
 The project spanned both history and science and included Abby’s interviews with astronauts as well as industry space experts like Susan Freedman, an engineer for the International Space Station.

-Abby’s goal with her blog at AstronautAbby.com, her Twitter account and her Facebook Page is to share her experience of reaching for this amazing dream and to inspire other young people to set their own goals and reach for the stars.
+Abby’s goal with her blog at AstronautAbby.com, her Twitter account,her Facebook Page and Google+ Page is to share her experience of reaching for this amazing dream and to inspire other young people to set their own goals and reach for the stars.
 Abby hopes to encourage adults to continue to invest in STEM education and to re-commit to the research of NASA and space exploration.
 She takes the responsibility of being the future generation of our space program seriously and wants to empower her generation to keep the torch burning.

 Working Hard Everyday to Achieve Her Goals

 Abby is working toward a goal of attending the either the Air Force Academy or one of several prestigious universities after high school graduation.
-She wants to study Microbiology and Geophysics.
-The one piece of advice that has stuck with her was given to her by her mentor, Astronaut Luca Parmatano, : “Follow your heart in your studies and do what you love.”
+She wants to study Microbiology and/or Physics with a goal of attaining a PhD and becoming a scientist.
+The one piece of advice Abby always refers back to in her following her own dreams and also encouraging others was given to her by her mentor, Astronaut Luca Parmatano, : “Follow your heart in your studies and do what you love.
+NASA is looking for people who are passionate about what they do.”
 This counsel has helped Abby to set goals and navigate a path to space that not only prepares her for being an astronaut, but keeps her excited about the process.
 She continues to correspond with Astronaut Luca Parmitano.
 He has graciously offered to be Abby’s mentor as she works for a goal that may seem impossible to some.
 He stated in an interview Abby conducted several years ago “Someday I will be training you to be an astronaut.”
 It’s a dream that Abby hopes to see become reality.

 Some other fun Stuff Abby has participated in: